IvanLauLinTiong/rouser/readme.md

 python build.py
 ```

 ### How to Run App
-- Option 1: A `dist` folder is generated after running `build.py`.
+- Option 1: A `dist` folder is generated after running `build.py` or you may get it [here](https://github.com/IvanLauLinTiong/rouser/releases/download/v0.0.1/dist.7z).
 Inside `dist` folder, go to `bin` folder and locate `app.exe`.
 Simply double click it to launch and you are good to go.
-You may go to `sound` folder to change to your desired sounds/ringtones.
+You may go to `sound` folder to change your choice of sounds/ringtones.

 - Option 2: On console
 ```console